Matthew Highmore: New York Islanders

-Having left the Senators as a free agent, Highmore signed a one-year, two-way contract with the New York Islanders for the 2024–25 season on July 1, 2025.
-He attended the Islanders training camp, but failed to make the team and after clearing waivers, was assigned to New York's AHL affiliate, the Bridgeport Islanders in October.
-He was recalled by New York on October 23 alongside defenceman Marshall Warren.
+Having left the Senators as a free agent, Highmore signed a one-year, two-way contract with the New York Islanders for the 2025–26 season on July 1, 2025.
+He attended New York's training camp, but failed to make the team and after clearing waivers, was assigned to Islanders' AHL affiliate, the Bridgeport Islanders, on October 1.
+He was recalled by New York on October 23, alongside Marshall Warren.
+However, he never played for the Islanders and was returned to the AHL.
+In 70 games with Bridgeport, he scored 15 goals and 40 points.
+Bridgeport qualified for the 2026 Calder Cup playoffs, but were eliminated by the Hershey Bears in the first round.
+In the two games in the series, Highmore went scoreless.

+On June 2, 2026, Highmore was signed to a two-year AHL contract by the Hamilton Hammers, the new AHL affiliate of the New York Islanders.

 Personal life

 Highmore attended Maritime Varsity Academy, a school that focused on athletics, from 2008 to 2010.